 DESKTOP ALERT: Bragar Eagel & Squire, P.C.
-Announces that a Class Action Lawsuit Has Been Filed Against Desktop Metal, Inc. and Encourages Investors to Contact the Firm
+Announces That a Class Action Lawsuit Has Been Filed Against Desktop Metal, Inc. and Encourages Investors to Contact the Firm

-NEW YORK, Dec.
-21, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, announces that a class action lawsuit has been filed against Desktop Metal, Inc. (“Desktop” or the “Company”) (: DM) in the United States District Court for the District of Massachusetts on behalf of all persons and entities who purchased or otherwise acquired Desktop securities between March 15, 2021 and November 15, 2021, both dates inclusive (the “Class Period”) .
+Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, announces that a class action lawsuit has been filed against Desktop Metal, Inc. (“Desktop” or the “Company”) (NYSE: DM) in the United States District Court for the District of Massachusetts on behalf of all persons and entities who purchased or otherwise acquired Desktop securities between March 15, 2021 and November 15, 2021, both dates inclusive (the “Class Period”).
 Investors have until February 21, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.